Rebecca Adlington yet to decide on Rio 2016 Olympics

 The Mansfield swimmer, who is taking part in a 450km charity bike ride across Zambia next month, must also decide whether she will target a place in the Great Britain team at next year's World Championships in Barcelona.

-Adlington said after the Olympics that she needed a break "mentally and physically" before making a decision on her future.
+Adlington said after the Olympics that before making a decision on her future.